AlaskaAirlines/auro-button/docs/partials/api.md

 ## Size <a name="size"></a>

-The size of the button can be set in t-shirt sizes from "xs" to "xl"
+The size of the button can be set in t-shirt sizes from `xs` to `xl`

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/size.html) -->